 to reintroduce them to their former range began with human migration assistance.

-Florida Nonmigratory Population (FNMP) A reintroduced flock started in 1993 that lives year-round in central Florida and does NOT migrate.
+Florida Nonmigratory Population (FNMP) A reintroduced flock started in 1993 to live year-round in central Florida without migrating.
 This flock was part of the long-range plan to increase the numbers of the endangered Whooping crane species.
 A total of 289 chicks were released between 1993 and winter 2004-05, when new releases were stopped.
-Why?
 The flock had dwindled to only 29 (as of Oct.
 2009), due mainly to problems with predation and reproduction, complicated by drought.
-Besides the scarcity of birds to release and the cost of the project, the birds had shorter than expected life spans and their habitat was shrinking because of human takeovers for development.
+Besides the scarcity of birds to release and the cost of the project, the birds had shorter-than-expected life spans, and their habitat was shrinking because of human takeovers for development.

 name for the chicks' first low flying attempts.